 The IEP team must notify any person expected to provide service, accommodations, or modifications of their specific responsibilities in implementing the IEP.
 It is the expectation that regular education teachers will be included among those who will provide special services to a child.
 However, regular education teachers may be either uncomfortable or unprepared to do so without help.
-The GISD has incorporated into the IEP a Teacher Modification Notice designed to assist the IEP team in ensuring that a regular education teacher is notified of his or her responsibilities which requires the regular education teacher's signature.
-GISD has also incorporated into the IEP on the Service Page which specifically documents if the regular education teacher and or special education teacher is in need of any form of training to fully implement IEP.
+The Gadsden ISD will use the NMPE's two-part form designed to assist the IEP Team in ensuring that a regular education teacher is notified of his/her responsibilities and is given the opportunity to ask for support in carrying them out.
+Page 1 of the form, Teacher Modification Notice, lets the teacher know what is expected of him or her.
+At the bottom is a sign-and-return portion that will serve as documentation that the teacher was notified.
+The second page of the form, Teacher Request for Assistance, gives the teacher the opportunity to ask for help in carrying out his or her responsibilities under the IEP.
+The sign and return portion of the form also serves to documents the teacher's response.